The Tennessee and Cumberland Rivers

 The natural resources of the Tennessee River watershed generate millions of dollars for state and local governments.
 Thousands of people enjoy the Tennessee River and its tributaries for fishing, canoeing, kayaking, sailing, swimming, hiking, nature photography, picnicking, birdwatching, windsurfing, camping, water skiing, and wakeboarding.

-Many citizens fish the Tennessee River and its tributaries for fun, sport, or to provide food.
-The Tennessee River and its tributaries are nationally renowned for all types of sport and recreational fishing.
+Many citizens fish for fun, sport, or to provide food.
+The Tennessee and Cumberland River and its tributaries are nationally renowned for all types of sport and recreational fishing.
 The BassMasters Tournament is often held on the Tennessee River as are other major fishing tournaments.
 Fishing for largemouth and smallmouth bass is especially popular.

-Thousands of people enjoy the Tennessee River each year for boating of all kinds from sailboats, motorboats, bassboats to kayaks and canoes – the Tennessee River welcomes boaters and vessels of all shapes and sizes.
-The Tennessee River watershed is home to some of the best canoeing, kayaking, and rafting in the United States.
-Commercial rafting is popular on the Ocoee River and Hiawassee River.
+Thousands of people enjoy the Cumberland and Tennessee Rivers each year for boating of all kinds from sailboats, motorboats, bassboats to kayaks and canoes – these waterways welcome boaters and vessels of all shapes and sizes.
+The Tennessee and Cumberland River watersheds are home to some of the best canoeing, kayaking, and rafting in the United States.
+Commercial rafting is popular on the Ocoee and Hiawassee Rivers.
 Canoers and kayakers find everything from calm family floats to raging whitewater and steep creeking.
-Tellico River in East Tennessee and the South Sauty Creek on Alabama’s Lake Guntersville are both regarded as challenging creek runs and are just a few of the many “experts only” runs in the watershed.
+Tellico River in East Tennessee and South Sauty Creek on Alabama’s Lake Guntersville are both regarded as challenging creek runs and are just a few of the many “experts only” runs in the watershed.
 The Ocoee River is one of the most visited paddling destinations in the world and was home to the 1996 Olympics for whitewater slalom.

 For more information visit these websites:

 - Ocoee Whitewater Center